itsmillertim3/perform2021/dtu-lab-dynatrace-love/content/06_usecases/01_foundations/index.md

 ## Foundations of Loadtest analysis

-- Show the service flow of the “9 - Finish Payment” test step (of any build)
+- Show the service flow of the “9 - Finish Payment” test step (of any release)

 - Show the response time, throughput and failure rate of the different test steps (without a chart)